 - Autoimmune diseases.

-It is a good idea to get tested for gluten intolerance, as there are varying levels of sensitivity to gluten, all of which can cause medical issues.
+It is a good idea to get tested for gluten intolerance, as there are varying levels of sensitivity, all of which can cause medical issues.
 Does going gluten-free mean you have to give up bread, cookies, and other things that are fun to eat?
 While gluten-free foods used to taste a bit like cardboard, there are now many manufacturers who have perfected great tasting gluten-free breads, cakes, cookies and crackers.
 Even Betty Crocker now has a gluten-free line of cake mixes.

 A gluten-free diet will incorporate a wide variety of grains such as corn meal, oats, buckwheat, teff, quinoa, millet, brown rice, buckwheat and amaranth, among others.
-Gluten-free foods need to be an adjunct to your diet rather than the mainstay.
+Foods need to be an adjunct to your diet rather than the mainstay.
 Just because a food source is gluten-free doesn’t mean it is a healthy dietary choice or can be consumed in abundance.